qtm-iisc/QuantumMASALA/INSTALL.md

 conda deactivate
 conda activate qtm
 ```
 Inside the `QuantumMASALA` root directory, execute the following to complete the installation.
+> [!NOTE]
+> Please verify that that the `python` command points to the environment's python installation by running `which python`.
+If it does not point to the right python installation, we recommend specifying the full `python` path (i.e. `$CONDAPREFIX/bin/python`) for the following commands.
 ```
 python -m pip install -e .
 ```